Project list

-One of the best ways to provide relief from the intense sun is to install a shade cloth.
-“Look for one with a 30 to 50 percent shade rating and erect it over vulnerable plants,” says horticulturist Angie Thomas of Yates.
-Create a frame using stakes or star pickets, which allow you to easily install or place the cover over the plants.
-“Shade cloth is particularly handy in the tomato patch, as fruit is susceptible to sunburn if not protected,” adds Angie.
+Create a frame using stakes or star pickets, which allows you to easily install or place the cover over the plants.
+“Shade cloth is particularly handy in the tomato patch, as fruit is susceptible to sunburn if not protected,” says Angie.
 Move potted plants to a shadier spot or set up a sun umbrella to keep them cool.

-Over time, soil and potting mix can become hydrophobic (water repellent).“Apply a wetting agent to help break down the waxy, water-repellent layer and allow the water to penetrate into the root zone,” says Angie.
+Over time, soil and potting mix can become hydrophobic (water repellent).
+“Apply a wetting agent to help break down the waxy, water-repellent layer and allow the water to penetrate into the root zone,” says Angie.
 A hose-on pack is a good option for large areas like the lawn.

 Improving the soil with organic matter can also help increase its water uptake.
 “Organic matter like compost and composted animal manures act like a moisture sponge in the soil,” says Angie.
 “Mix them into the soil at planting time and reapply regularly through the year.”